 Importantly, this pre-qual discussion is also free.

-Based on the info you’ve supplied, the mortgage loan officer will give you that ballpark estimate of what mortgage amount you qualify for, price range of homes you could afford to buy, and the types of loans available to you.
+Based on the information you supply, the mortgage loan advisor will provide a estimate of what mortgage amount my may qualify for, price range of homes you could afford to buy, and the types of loans available.